 With the phrase “go the extra inch”, you get an immediate sense of helping someone “just enough” to get a “wow” response without overwhelming yourself with the expectations of “going the extra mile” constantly.

-Going the extra inch regularly ensures that there is occasional room to go the extra mile for those types of situations that really require that level of service to be resolved correctly.
+Going the extra inch regularly ensures that there is occasional room for going the extra mile for those types of situations that really require that level of service to be resolved correctly.

 Give Jeff’s TEDx talk a listen.
 You’ll be glad you did.